ipozdnyakov/hcal_rmt_2.0/README.txt

 	calibrated (drift is more than threshold) with  regard to ref run  (first  run)  also  outputs  corresponding histos in .root and .gif files

+	Ncell.C
+	- read list of cells from  ./input/bad_cells  and  run Nrun_cell.C for each cell

 	Choose_subdetector.C
 	- return name of histogram of interest by  the  number